 Ecommerce Giants Move to Lock Merchants in Their Own Fulfillment Networks

 This year has seen a flurry of fulfillment announcements from all of the biggest players in ecommerce.
 As Amazon, Shopify, and Walmart seek to expand their networks, they also must seek returns from their massive investments.
 They want to use fulfillment to lock merchants into their platforms, ensuring that they’ll capture lucrative payments and other services revenue.
-As they prioritize themselves and their own ecosystems, merchants will suffer.
+As they prioritize themselves and their own ecosystems, merchants face growing obstacles, sometimes even dealing with restrictions like the Walmart merchant manual block.

 In this article, we’ll shed light on what changes are happening, why they’re happening now, and most importantly, share advice on how merchants can avoid getting trapped in bad deals by the big guys.